We’ve all worked with someone who tends to attract drama.

 Dealing with Victim Mentality in the Workplace

 If you work with someone with a victim mentality, you may have noticed that they often wait for others to tell them how to do something.
 They tend to lack initiative, exhibit a lot of indecision and they aren’t engaged or proactive.
-This person may constantly complain about their career situation and often claims to be unclear of their roles and responsibilities.
+When self victimizing, they may constantly complain about their career situation and often claim to be unclear of their roles and responsibilities.
 They wait for their leader to give them clarification rather than being proactive and seeking out the answers that they need.

-Leaders may find it frustrating to deal with colleagues and direct reports who think of themselves as victims of the universe.
+Leaders may find it frustrating to deal with colleagues and direct reports who are constantly in victim mode.
 A victim can drastically impede productivity in the workplace and get in the way of the team or organization achieving their objectives.
 Trust, morale and strong interpersonal relationships in their ecosystem can also suffer.

-A Stanford University study reported in the Journal of Personality and Social Psychology found that playing the victim leads to a sense of entitlement and to narcissistic or selfish behavior.
+A Stanford University study reported in the Journal of Personality and Social Psychology that victimizing yourself leads to a sense of entitlement and to narcissistic or selfish behavior.

 Researchers divided 104 people into two groups.
 One group was told to write a short essay about a time when they felt bored.
 The other group was told to write about “a time when your life seemed unfair.
 Perhaps you felt wronged or slighted by someone.”
 After writing the essay, the participants were interviewed and asked if they wanted to help with a simple, easy task.